-The GLOBE Academy is a dual language immersion school with a 50/50 model, meaning that half of a student's instruction time is in English and half is in a target foreign language.
+The GLOBE Academy is a Dual Language Immersion (DLI) school with a 50/50 model, meaning that half of a student's instruction time is in English and half is in a target foreign language.
 Children are assigned to a homeroom with other classmates and have a "partner" class.
-In Grades K-2 children spend half the school day in their English classroom with a teacher who speaks English and then switch with the partner class, spending the remainder of the day in their target language classroom with a teacher who speaks that language.
-In Grades 3-5, children spend the entire day in English or the target language and switch every other day.
+In Kindergarten, children spend half the school day in their English classroom with a teacher who speaks English and then switch with the partner class, spending the remainder of the day in their target language classroom with a teacher who speaks that language.
+In Grades 1-5, children spend the entire day in English or the target language and switch every other day.

 In middle school, the immersion model ends.
-Students follow a typical 7-period day with all classes taught in English and take a high-level foreign language course for high school credit.
-In 8th grade students can take the AP course of their target language and receive college credit.
+Students follow a typical 7-period day with all classes taught in English and take an accelerated foreign language course for high school credit.

 In addition to learning another language, our students are introduced to life in other countries through regular interaction with teachers, parents, and community members from other cultures, as well as school-wide cultural celebrations and service-learning projects.